zibz0017/QuartzVault/content/Notes.md

 - In August, the US sent in troops to try and capture the airfield before it was completed, and then complete it themselves and use it for US planes.[^1006]
 - After the troops landed, a Japanese fleet came by and sunk or chased off the US support vessels for the operation.
 Still, the US was able to capture and finish the airfield.[^1006]
 - The Japanese sent many troops to try and recapture the airfield.
 The US troops, with help of air power from the new runway, held them off.
 The fighting ended in February 1943.[^1006]
-- All the details of all הלכות,[^1008] perush of the תורה, midrashos[^1009] (not sure if this means Midrash), משנה, 'גמ, Agadah, and whatever psakim were going to later be established by a תלמיד[^1010] were given to משה at Har Sinai.
+- All the details of all הלכות,[^1008] perush of the תורה, midrashos[^1009] (not sure if this means מדרש), משנה, 'גמ, Agadah, and whatever psakim were going to later be established by a תלמיד[^1010] were given to משה at הר Sinai.
 - Mussolini had big dreams of expanding Italian territory.[^1011]
 - He planned on taking British-controlled Egypt and Sudan to make a contiguous piece of Italian land as the Italians had Libya and Abyssinia (present-day Ethiopia).
 The Italians heavily outnumbered the British.[^1011]
 - ![[Pasted image 20250501194926.png]][^1011]